Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

 Day trips from Zurich

 If you have more than two days in Zurich, you could consider taking a day trip.
-Popular excursions from Zurich include visits to Stein am Rhein, Rhine Falls and Schaffhausen; Jungfraujoch; Interlaken and Grindelwald; and Lucerne and Mt.
-Titlis
+Popular excursions from Zurich include visits to Stein am Rhein, Rhine Falls and Schaffhausen; Jungfraujoch; Interlaken and Grindelwald; Lucerne and Mt.
+Titlis, and Mount Pilatus.

 Where is Zurich?